Maarc/brownie/README.md

 What to do with it?
 -------------------

-Build the application and then try to make it run on Red Hat JBoss EAP 7.
+Build the application and try to make it run on Red Hat JBoss EAP 7.

 Take care: it is not a piece of cake.